 Hence, answer is (C)

-For $z=3+4i$, $r=\sqrt{3^2+16^2}=5$, $\theta=\tan^{-1}{\frac{4}{3}}=0.92729$ and $z=5e^{i0.92729}$ \begin{align*} \log{(3+4i)}&=\log{5e^{i0.92729}}\\ &=\log5+i0.92729 \end{align*}
+For z=3+4i, r=\sqrt{3^2+16^2}=5, \theta=\tan^{-1}{\frac{4}{3}}=0.92729 and z=5e^{i0.92729} \begin{align*} \log{(3+4i)}&=\log{5e^{i0.92729}}\\ &=\log5+i0.92729 \end{align*}

 Hence, answer is (D)